The Oklahoma Christian University Honors Program is designed for good thinkers who value knowledge for its intrinsic worth and its enabling power.

 - Evidence of strong writing and critical thinking skills

-- Send a sample of your writing to email@example.com.
+- Attach a sample of your writing to this application.
 It should be the best analytical or research paper you wrote in a high school course (500 words or more; for example, a research paper you received a high grade on).
 The paper should be something you feel comfortable with and reflects your writing style.

 - A personal or telephone interview with Dr. Baird.
 Honors campus visits are conducted on Fridays and Mondays.
 Campus Visit days are highly recommended for students and parents.